AndreTeixeira1998/overleafwiki/Server-Pro:-Setting-up-templates.md

 ### Configuring Links to Templates

 #### Templates on index page
-On the templates index page, /templatex, templates are nested under folders which the user puts the projects in, e.g. Journals, Reports etc. To see all templates add /all to the url `/templates/all` which can also be used as the default url if you do not wish to use the folder for grouping.
+On the templates index page, `/templates`, templates are nested under folders which the user puts the projects in, e.g. Journals, Reports etc. To see all templates add `/all` to the URL `/templates/all`, which can also be used as the default URL if you do not wish to use the folder for grouping.

 #### Template links on project list page

-When a user creates a new project they can be shown links to templates.
-These are set via the  SHARELATEX_NEW_PROJECT_TEMPLATE_LINKS variable
+When a user creates a new project they can be shown as linked to templates.
+These are set via the  `SHARELATEX_NEW_PROJECT_TEMPLATE_LINKS` variable:

 `SHARELATEX_NEW_PROJECT_TEMPLATE_LINKS='[
    {"name":"All Templates","url":"/templates/all"},